Global Water Efficiency Requirements

 Water efficiency is fast becoming a key policy issue and refers to the conservation of essential water resources, and achieving less water use in tandem with sustained appliance performance.

-In some regions, mandatory water efficiency labeling programs, such as Singapore WELS, have now been instituted for certain home appliances.
+In some regions, mandatory water efficiency labeling programs, such as the Water Efficiency Labelling Scheme (WELS) in Singapore, have now been instituted for certain home appliances.

 Learn more about our Regulatory Coverage